|Trailhead location||Mount Shasta City Park|

 |Dogs allowed?||Yes, on leash|

-Featuring Big Springs — the headwaters of the Sacramento River; Spring Creek; Kingston Meadow; and Kingston Ditch.
+Featuring Big Springs — the biggest single headwaters spring of the Sacramento River; Spring Creek; Kingston Meadow; and Kingston Ditch.

 The Mt.
 Shasta Greenway is an idea that has been discussed for nearly 20 years.
 The concept is for a paved multi-use trail that would connect the City Park to downtown Mt.
 Shasta, continue southward to connect with the Lake Siskiyou Trail and northward across north Mt.
 Shasta Boulevard to connect with the Spring Hill Trail.
 Presently, we have a trail network that connects the City Park to Kingston Meadow, plus the Nepenthe Trail adjacent to the Mercy Hospital.